stashed/docs/docs/guides/latest/volumesnapshot/overview.md

 3. Once it found a `RestoreSession` crd, it creates a Restore `Job`to restore PVC from the snapshot

-4. The restore `Job` creates PVC.
+4. The restore `Job` creates PVC with `spec.dataSource` field set to the respective VolumeSnapshot name.

 5. CSI `external-snapshotter` controller watches for PVC.

-6. Once it found a new PVC, it reads all the information about `VolumeSnapshot`
+6. Once it found a new PVC with `spec.dataSource` field set, it reads the information about the `VolumeSnapshot`.

-7. The controller downloads the respective data from the respective cloud storage.
+7. The controller downloads the respective data from the cloud and populate the PVC with it.

-8. After all the controller restores PVC from VolumeSnapshot.

-9. Once restoring process is completed, the Stash operator updates the `status.phase` field of the `BackupSession` crd.
+8. Once restore process is completed, the Stash operator updates the `status.phase` field of the `BackupSession` crd.

 ## Next Steps